indexdb/esp32RFLinkMQTT/README.md

-# espRFLinkMQTT
+# esp32RFLinkMQTT

-espRFLinkMQTT acts as a gateway between a [RFLink](http://rflink.nl) board and a MQTT server.
-It works on ESP8266: ESP01, D1 mini, NodeMCU, RFLink WiFi board, ...
+esp32RFLinkMQTT acts as a gateway between a [RFLink](http://rflink.nl) board and a MQTT server.
+It is forked from https://github.com/seb821/espRFLinkMQTT

+Migration to esp32 from ESP8266

 It includes the following main functions: